There are key differences between a cover letter and a letter of interest. Learn their unique points and in what situations to use them.

 The structure of a cover letter is the same as the one listed above, but the nature of the content held in that structure is different in a cover letter.
 While a letter of intent is a general introduction from you to potential employers, a cover letter is a structured argument designed to convince a recruiter that you are the best candidate for the specific job they are hiring for.

 While a letter of intent should focus on the company and culture of a prospective employer with a brief indication of the value you would bring, a cover letter should focus on what you can offer in a role with the company.
-Persuasion is the most essential element of a cover letter, and this persuasive element largely centers on your professional skills and achievements.
+The core of a cover letter is persuasion, focused primarily on showcasing your expertise, achievements and skills to put on CV, but in greater detail.

 You can send a letter of interest to a company’s human resources department when you want to put your hat in the ring for future job opportunities, so to speak.
 This business letter is essentially a way to introduce yourself to a potential employer in the hopes that they will reach out to you when there is an open job that you would be suited to.